My one true love (aka my backpack) and I have traveled for 8 months now, and we’re not sick of each other yet.

 I started quitting all my long-term commitments and saving money.
 Instead of the gym, I went running and did youtube videos at home.
 Instead of going shopping, I sold my clothes second hand.
 Instead of cinemas, we had movie nights at home.
 Instead of eating out, I made my infamous chili sin carne for the fifth time.
 You get the drill – find more of my tips to save money for traveling here.

-And I’m way happier organizing my own experiences instead of joining any crazy rip-off group tours anyway:
+And I’m way happier organizing my own experiences instead of joining some busy group tour anyway:

 Down to facts.
 I did not want to touch my savings, and set myself a limited amount of money I’d willingly spend before re-thinking this whole adventure.